FERS Annuity Supplement: What It Is, Eligibility & Earnings Test

 The FERS annuity supplement—also called the Special Retirement Supplement (SRS)—is a benefit paid to eligible FERS employees who retire before age 62.
 It acts as a bridge payment until Social Security benefits become available.
-And under the One Big Beautiful Bill Act (P.L.
-119-21), it is being eliminated for most new retirees starting in 2028.
+Although the House-passed version of the One Big Beautiful Bill Act proposed eliminating the supplement, that provision was removed by the Senate before final passage.
+The supplement remains in effect under current law.

 What Is the Annuity Supplement?